-The significant increase in antibodies following the booster dose will also enhance protection against previously-known new variants of the virus, such as the delta variant.
-The delta variant was not known at the time of research into current vaccines and although vaccination provides some protection against it, this protection is lower than that of previously circulating variants of the virus.
+The significant increase in antibodies following the booster dose will also enhance protection against previously-known new variants of the virus, such as the omicron variant.
+The omicron variant was not known at the time of research into current vaccines and although vaccination provides some protection against it, this protection is lower than that of previously circulating variants of the virus.
 However, the administration of a booster dose should provide sufficient protection against this variant.

 So vaccination is not the end of coronavirus?

 Vaccination is the most effective way to reduce the spread of coronavirus and COVID-19 in the population and to protect the health of as many people as possible.
 No other measure has the same impact as vaccination.
 However, how the Tečka (i.e. end of the pandemic) will be achieved through vaccination is still under investigation.
 According to the results of studies, protection against the COVID-19 disease after vaccination decreases over time, and therefore it will be necessary to use booster doses in people at risk to increase and maintain it at the highest possible level.
 It is not uncommon to administer multiple doses of a vaccine to provide sufficient protection against an infectious disease.
 For example, the tick-borne encephalitis vaccine consists of three doses in the first year and then regular re-vaccination at intervals of three to five years.
 Influenza vaccinations are given every year, with vaccines being modified according to the currently circulating strains of the influenza virus to make them as effective as possible.
 The most effective vaccination schedule for COVID-19 is still under investigation.
 A number of scientific studies will need to be carried out to determine whether a third dose alone will be sufficient or whether additional doses of vaccination will be needed, and the development of cellular and antibody immunity in vaccinated persons will need to be carefully monitored.